Ravenscar House Museum: Background

 The Wakefields began collecting paintings and art objects in the late 1980s while living in Auckland.
 In 1995 they began work on a home, called Ravenscar House after a village near Susan Wakefield's birthplace, which would also hold their art collection.
-The home, located on Whitewash Head in the Christchuruch suburb of Scarborough, was completed in 1997.
+The home, located on Whitewash Head in the Christchurch suburb of Scarborough, was completed in 1997.
 The Wakefields intended to gift the house and its art to the city of Christchurch, but the house was destroyed in the 2011 Christchurch earthquake.
 The couple decided to use the insurance payments on the house to fund the design and build of a gallery in central Christchurch.

-The Christchurch City Council carried out public consultation, and in 2015 gifted land for the construction of the museum to the Ravenscar Trust, the Wakefields' charitable trust that they had established in 1999.
+The Christchurch City Council carried out public consultation, and in 2015, gifted land for the construction of the museum to the Ravenscar Trust, the Wakefields' charitable trust that they had established in 1999.
 The land, located on Rolleston Avenue opposite Canterbury Museum, was previously used as a carpark.
-The building was planned to open in 2018 but due to supply problems and design complications the project was delayed; the museum opened in November 2021.
+The building was planned to open in 2018 but due to supply problems and design complications the project was delayed.
+The museum was later opened in November 2021.